KSimonnet/open_all_LinkedIn_search_results/README.md

 Steps:

-1.  -[Text on DOMContentLoaded, initiate script]
+1. Text on DOMContentLoaded, initiate script
 2.  load HTML collection into a buffer array
 3.  scroll to each elm to trigger the loading of all subtrees
 4.  get URLs of profiles that were not previously viewed